Troubleshooting Bad Request and Internal Server error

 - Enter the User Agent into the "User-Agent" field in HTTP URL add monitor page > HTTP configuration section.

-- Save the configuration, and test.
+- Save the configuration, and Try adding the monitor.

 Still facing issues?